 DIY Mother's Day Cards That Kids Can Make

-Homemade cards make Mother’s Day extra special even when we aren't under a stay-at-home order.
-When you add little handprints, flowers, and self-portraits, you are guaranteed to pull at mom’s heartstrings.
+Homemade cards make Mother’s Day extra special: When you add little handprints, flowers, and self-portraits, you are guaranteed to pull at mom’s heartstrings.
 Create the perfect card with these crafty and creative DIY Mother’s Day cards that can be made using what you have around the house and with kids of any age.
 Their homemade touch is the perfect way to show mom how much you love her.

-For more ideas (literally hundreds) of things to do with kids during quarantine, check out our Stay-at-Home Guide for Pandemic Parenting.
+For more ideas (literally hundreds) of crafts, activities, and more fun things to do with kids at home, check out our Ultimate At-Home Guide for Families.

 1. Flower Pom-Pom Painting